 From there, you’ll be able to view the leads that result in revenue and start to better understand their demographics and qualities.
 Knowing this will allow you to get more refined with your marketing in the future and better target your messaging.

 Knowing your audience, particularly knowing the customer profiles of those who are most likely to convert means you can get insight into your leads.

 By understanding who’s most likely to convert, you can identify the best lead opportunities for your sales team to pursue.

 As you delve into the customer journeys taken, you’ll start seeing patterns.
-From customer starting their journeys on PPC, or ending them through organic, this insight can help you better plot what messaging to share where, and when.
+From customers starting their journeys on PPC, or ending them through organic, this insight can help you better plot what messaging to share where, and when.